Would you like to know how to easily roast beetroot in a way that keeps the nutrition in?

 So save the greens, and never throw them away again!

 Place the beetroot on the flat surface you created by cutting off the top, slice the beet into slices, then slice into batons.

-You can utilize this method with either raw or cooked beets.
+You can utilize this method with either raw or cooked beetroot.

-Just remember that beets can cause staining that will be difficult if not impossible to remove, so best to cut it on a non-porous surface if possible.
+Just remember that beets can cause staining that will be difficult if not impossible to remove, so best to cut them on a non-porous surface if possible.